Designer and author Stephen Saint-Onge has a motto: “Good home design has the power to change your life.”

 With one family he worked with, he helped them see that their little-used dining room might better serve them as a family room.
-Want to see how it turned out?
 Here’s how that room looks now:

 There were already outlets around the walls of the room for lighting, so he used lighted frames that he plugged into them.

-Do you have a little-used room in your house that could be transformed into something else?
+Do you have a little-used space in your home that could be transformed?